 Team directory

-Chloe Sariego is a PhD student in the Department of Sociology and Women, Gender, and Sexuality studies.
-Broadly conceived, her research examines the cultural, social, and historical processes through which bodies, nations, and their borders take shape in the U.S. As an ISPS Graduate Policy Fellow, she will be researching how the use of assisted reproductive technologies in multi-status, queer families impacts the Immigration and Nationality Act’s hetero-normalization of sex-cells in birthright citizenship cases adjudicated in the United States.
+Carlo Sariego is a PhD student in the Department of Sociology and Women, Gender, and Sexuality studies.
+Broadly conceived, their research examines the cultural, social, and historical processes through which bodies, nations, and their borders take shape in the U.S. As an ISPS Graduate Policy Fellow, they will be researching how the use of assisted reproductive technologies in multi-status, queer families impacts the Immigration and Nationality Act’s hetero-normalization of sex-cells in birthright citizenship cases adjudicated in the United States.

 Julia Adams, Professor of Sociology and International and Area Studies